Integrity Chiropractic’s COVID-19 Safety Measures

 Gather all exercise bands used and submerge into bucket with disinfectant solution of Lysol, Bleach, or Hydrogen Peroxide

-Gather all small treatment tools used and submerge into disinfecting bucket solution or clean and disinfect with Lysol or Barbicide wipes
+Gather all small treatment tools used and submerge into disinfecting bucket solution or clean and disinfect with Lysol/Barbicide wipes

-Wipe backet to hold small used items with Lysol wipes
+Wipe bucket to hold small used items with Lysol/Barbicide wipes

-Wipe accessory table next to chair with Lysol wipe.
+Wipe accessory table next to chair with Lysol/Barbicide wipe

-Wipe keyboard, mouse, and computer table with Lysol wipe
+Wipe keyboard, mouse, and computer table with Lysol/Barbicide wipe

-Wipe doctor's work stool and chair with Lysol wipe
+Wipe doctor's work stool and chair with Lysol/Barbicide wipe or spray with Citrus II/70+% Alcohol and wipe after 3 minutes

-Wipe mechanical massage machine and chiropractic table control switch if used with Lysol wipe
+Wipe mechanical massage machine and chiropractic table control switch if used with Lysol/Barbicide/70+% Alcohol wipe

-Wipe all weights used for exercise with Barbicide or Lysol wipes
+Wipe all weights used for exercise with Barbicide wipe or spray with Citrus II/70+% Alcohol and wipe after 3 minutes

-Wipe any medicine or Swiss balls used with Lysol wipes
+Wipe any medicine or Swiss balls used with Lysol/Barbicide wipe or spray with Citrus II/70+% Alcohol and wipe after 3 minutes

 The foot and middle sections are wiped first with one wipe, including any adjustment knobs on the side of the table